Here are just a few reasons why UWM at Washington County could be the U for You!

 2) Receive personalized attention from faculty and staff

-With a student population of just over 900, faculty and advisors at UWM at Washington County are able to give the very best instruction, guidance and mentorship to each and every student.
+With a student population of just under 700, faculty and advisors at UWM at Washington County are able to give the very best instruction, guidance and mentorship to each and every student.
 The tight-knit campus community means each student gets the attention they deserve.

 3) Write for Ubiquitous, the campus student newspaper